Management consultants work with organisations to solve problems and recommend improvements to strengthen business performance.

 - change management skills

-- often travel to meet with and work with clients.
+- often travel to meet and work with clients.

 What's the job really like?

 A tertiary entrance qualification is required to enter further training.
-Useful subjects include English, mathematics, accounting, economics and technology.
+Useful subjects include English, maths, accounting and business studies.

 Management consultants need to be: